 And especially nowadays, with more and more wire transfers being able to be originated without a bank employee’s intervention when they’re done through an online banking system, for example, that nobody else is touching it, no human is interacting with the customer, they’re simply entering the information that’s mandatory, and then out the door it goes.
 So, it’s frustrating, especially for AML professionals as well when you’re analyzing payments, wires in particular that there’s no explanation for what it’s for.

-Q: If a wire transfer arrived from a bank account which previously had a suspicious activity, do you consider this as suspicious activity?
+Q: If a wire transfer arrived from a bank account that previously had a suspicious activity, do you consider this as suspicious activity?

 A: Again, that all depends on what’s been going on in that account.
 If it is an account that does not typically see wire activity, and they have other types of suspicious activity, then that wire transfer could just add to that overall case for there being something funky going on in that customer’s account.